East Coast

 With a whitewater trip (class III and IV ) and a family float (class I and II), enjoy the Pigeon River with experienced guides.
 Navigating the Pigeon River since 1978, trips are offered in the summer only.

-Located at I-40 exit 447 in Hartford.
-Prices start at $42 a person with a minimum age restrictions.
+Located at I-40 exit 447 in Hartford, it offers prices starting at $44 a person, with a minimum age restriction.

 Moonshine Mountain Coaster